FOR LOWER PROTEIN CONTENT!!!

 From plants: Protein concentrate, Extruded SBM, potato protein…

 We must pay an attention as well not to antagonise the digestive process.
 Protein sources have a high Acid Binding Capacity (ABC), limiting the natural acidification of the stomach.
 The natural pH evolution of the stomach moves from 4.5 at weaning to 2.8 during the growing phase.
-To counterbalance the negative effect that protein will have on the pH, it is advised to choose a high level of strong acidifiers (up to 8-10kg per ton), with a high negative ABC (formic and fumaric acids) and to limit incorporation of other elements that could increase feed ABC value due to their buffering activity
+This pH evolution is necessary to improve the initial process of plant protein digestibility.
+To counterbalance the negative effect that protein will have on the pH, it is advised to choose a high level of strong acidifiers (up to 8-10kg per ton), with a high negative ABC (Formique, fumaric, orthophosphoric acids) and to limit incorporation of other elements that could increase feed ABC value due to their buffering activity

-Another tools to limit the fermentation of non-digested protein will be to incorporate in the feed a portion of micronized fermentable fibers.
-The gut bacteria will preferentially target the fermentable micronised fiber source vs. the protein thereby limiting the negative effects of the higher protein.
-So where feed producers do need to market high protein diets, use of the micronized fermentable fibers is a key formulation strategy to limit diarrhoea in piglets.
+Other tools to limit the fermentation of non-digested protein will be to incorporate in the feed a portion of micronized fibers.
+The gut bacteria will preferentially ferment fiber source vs. the protein thereby limiting the negative effects of the higher protein.
+So, where feed producers do need to market high protein diets, use of the micronized concentrated source fibers is a key formulation strategy to balance their diet.